YorickUA/ISeeYou/README.md

 ```
 sudo npm install
 ```
-Migth be a permission issue with opencv, if this happens run
+Might be a permission issue with opencv, if this happens run
 ```
 sudo npm install --unsafe-perm
 ```